Health and Social Care (Amendment) (Food Standards) Bill [HL]

 Overview

-This bill aims to improve the quality of hospital food in England.
-It mandates the creation of food standards for hospital food, overseen by a panel of experts, and enforced through Care Quality Commission (CQC) inspections.
-Non-compliance could lead to hospital registration suspension.
+This bill aims to improve the quality of hospital food in England by establishing national standards and ensuring compliance through regular inspections.
+It mandates the creation of expert standards and empowers the Care Quality Commission (CQC) to enforce them, potentially suspending hospital registrations for non-compliance.

 Description

-The bill requires the Secretary of State for Health to establish a body of experts to develop standards for hospital food within one year of the bill becoming law.
-These standards must consider healthy and sustainable food practices, including environmental impact, animal welfare, and the varying nutritional needs of patients.
+The bill requires the Secretary of State for Health to assemble a panel of experts to develop national food standards for English hospitals within one year.
+These standards must consider health, sustainability (including environmental impact, animal welfare, and fair trade), and patients' diverse nutritional needs.
+The CQC will be responsible for annual inspections to verify adherence to these standards.
+Non-compliance could lead to suspension of a hospital's registration.

 Exemptions